dessalines/essays/crash_course_socialism.md

 **Increase in profits due primarily to automation**
 ![The difference between these two lines is the surplus](http://i.imgur.com/FPr1mCB.png)

-*The difference between these two lines is the surplus.*
+*The difference between these two lines is a measure of the surplus.*

 ## History, and Human Nature